Team-Shakti/CTF-Write-ups/ByteBandits20/rev/Auto-Bot/README.md

 # Auto_bot

+Challenge was solved by: Sandra and Ashwathi
-when we connected to server we got base64 encoded binary.
+When we connected to the server we got a base64 encoded binary.
 Using bash we recieved the decoded binary and anylised it.
 But each time it was a new binary.
 Heres the scritp
 ```
 from pwn import *